fraserbrookhouse/bookmark_manager/README.md

 >As a User, I should be able to add the sites address and title to bookmark manager.

->As a user, so I can remove my bookmark from Bookmark Manager, I want to be able to delete a bookmark
+>As a user, so I can remove my bookmark from Bookmark Manager, I want to be able to delete a bookmark.

+>As a user, so I can change a bookmark in Bookmark Manager, I want to update a bookmark.

 ## Domain Model